NathanYyc/djl-spark/serving/central/README.md

 ## Installation
-You can pull the server from the central Maven repository by including the following dependency:
+You can pull the parameterServer from the central Maven repository by including the following dependency:

 ```xml
 <dependency>